 Approval Takes Too Long

 Certainly, all of the delays can have costs.
 In recent years, small businesses have had $3 trillion in cashflow tied up with late payments.
-With 30.2 million small businesses stateside and the U.S. accounting for 15.2 percent of the world’s GDP, this suggests the average American small business loses around $15,000 a year for late payments.
+With 30.2 million small businesses stateside and the U.S. accounting for 15.2 percent of the world’s GDP, this suggests the average American small business has around $15,000 a year tied up.

 And it doesn’t just happen with businesses waiting for money to come in so they can pay their bills.
-Too often, it’s about invoice approvals taking entirely too long, with the average small or mid-size company needing weeks to process.
-It’s a big part of the reason the median invoice costs $5.83 to process, according to another survey report from Stampli and Treasury Webinars, “How and Why Companies Choose Payment Types.”
+Too often, it’s about invoice approval taking entirely too long, with the average small or mid-size company needing weeks, even months.
+It’s a big part of the reason invoices can cost in excess of $20 to process, according to another survey report from Stampli and Treasury Webinars, “How and Why Companies Choose Payment Types.”